- What Is a Project Status Report?

-Keeping track of when your team can work, when they have paid time off or there’s a holiday is critical to scheduling and workload management.
+Keeping track of when your team can work when they have paid time off or there’s a holiday is critical to scheduling and workload management.

 Know instantly who has too much work on your team and if they’re available to work.
 Team members are listed in this report with utilization rates.
 This data helps you reallocate tasks.

-See your entire team with the amount of tasks they’ve been assigned.
+See your entire team with the number of tasks they’ve been assigned.
 Know if someone has too many or too few tasks and balance their workload to get more done and not burn people out.

 The variance is the difference between what you planned for the project and where you actually are in its execution.
 This is how you know if your project’s on track or not.